j2l/walk-and-graph-svelte-components/README.md

 ![dot.dot.jpg](dot.dot.jpg)

+Now, you simply copy walk.js to another project, maybe `grep -R import` to check for format of your import lines and `node walk.js src/main.js` again.
 I intentionally left many comments in the code and a simple dot.dot file for you to study.

 # Side Notes